 Managing such a vast national park is a challenging business.

-Make sure your cigarette butts and matches are out and put them in rubbish bins, not on the ground.
-Use the fireplaces provided and, if none are provided, clearing the area around your campfire of any flammable material.
-Always putting your fire out before you leave.
+If no fireplaces are provided, clear the area around your campfire of any flammable material.
+Always put your campfire out before you leave.

-Check your vehicles, trailers and equipment for weeds before entering the park.
-Keep to established roads and tracks, and don’t enter quarantine areas.
+Check your vehicles, trailers and equipment for weeds and seeds before entering the park.

 Keep Kakadu wild

-Don’t feed the animals – it can harm their digestion and make them reliant on humans for food.
-Secure rubbish and food scraps in the nearest bin, and keep your food stores safe in your car or an esky.
+Don’t feed the animals – it can harm their digestion and make them rely on humans for food.